ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

     - Web distribution for websites
     - RTMP for media streaming

-Cloudfront can be found under "Networking & Delivery".
+CloudFront can be found under "Networking & Delivery".
 Note that setting up a CloudFront distrubtion can take approximately a half an hour.
 Cached objects are given a TTL i.e. **Time to Live**.

 ### EC2 101: Elastic Compute Cloud

-EC2 is a virual server/servers in the cloud.
-Instantly available and scalable server access.
+EC2 is a virtual server/servers in the cloud.
+They are instantly available and have scalable server access.

-EC2 pricing models:
+:bulb: EC2 pricing models:

-1) On Demand: fixed rate buy hour or second with no commitment
+1) **On Demand**: fixed rate buy hour or second with no commitment
-2) Reserved: Contract with a discount but with a 1 or 3 year service contract.
+2) **Reserved**: Contract with a discount but with a 1 or 3 year service contract.
 Available in standard, convertible, or scheduled reserve instances.
+   1) Know that Reserved instances are economic and come with a contract, the more and longer you use them the greater your savings.
-3) Spot: Enables you to bid whatever price you want to pay for insance capacity and flexibility.
+3) **Spot**: Enables you to bid whatever price you want to pay for insance capacity and flexibility.
-4) Dediated Hosts: Physical EC2 server dedicated to you.
+4) **Dedicated Hosts**: Physical EC2 server dedicated to you.

 **EC2 Instance Type Mnemonic:**

-Using the images below: "FIGHT DR. MCPXZ in AUstralia"
+Using the images below: "**FIGHT DR. MCPXZ** in **AU**stralia"

 ![EC2 Mnemonic](img/ec2_mnemonic.png)